faacets/faacets-gamma/docs/src/main/tut/contributing.md

 ## Updating the documentation
 The website documentation is stored in the folder `docs/src/main`.
-It consists in a collection of markdown files.
+It consists in a collection of markdown files (specifically, the GitHub variant).
 These files are automatically processed by various tools, including [tut](https://github.com/tpolecat/tut), [sbt-microsites](https://47deg.github.io/sbt-microsites/), [kramdown](https://kramdown.gettalong.org/) and [jekyll](https://jekyllrb.com/) to produce the documentation website.

+Right now, we use GitHub Pages to publish our website, and the Markdown processor is [kramdown](kramdown.gettalong.org).

+Mathematical equations are displayed using [MathJax](www.mathjax.org).
+It [seems](http://tobanwiebe.com/blog/2016/02/mathjax-kramdown) that `kramdown` only recognizes expressions in double dollar signs `$$ ... $$`, altough the [kramdown documentation](https://kramdown.gettalong.org/math_engine/mathjax.html) does not document the exact operation.

 ### Testing a modified documentation
 To see the effect of some changes in the documentation source files, use the following commands to reconstruct the documentation and serve it on a local computer.